Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 If you haven't yet decided which suits your flavor best, have a look below for my recommendation:

-• Go with a long black if you prefer the taste of espresso coffee but want to enjoy it for longer.
+• Opt for a long black if you prefer the taste of espresso coffee but want to savor it for longer.

 Brewing espresso shots.

-Choosing between these drinks is tough, but it’s all up to the flavor profile you like in your coffee.
+Choosing between these drinks can be tough, but it ultimately comes down to the flavor profile you prefer in your coffee.

-To get the best result, you should experiment – order both drinks and leave out milk or cream to get a stronger taste of coffee bean flavor without any creamy sweetness distracting from the palate!
+To achieve the best result, experiment by ordering both drinks and omitting milk or cream to get a stronger taste of the coffee bean flavor without any creamy sweetness distracting from the palate.

 This way, you can see if one drink suits your taste better than another.
 You may even find that they have different flavors, which you enjoy equally as much!